bufbuild-ru/docs/docs/bsr/module/dependency-management/index.md

 ### What does a tampering attack look like?

-Tampering means someone has made unauthorized changes in your dependencies—more exactly, in Protobuf schemas you depend upon.
+Tampering means someone has made unauthorized changes in your dependencies — more exactly, in Protobuf schemas you depend upon.
 Imagine that your application depends on a BSR module that defines messages for moving money between two accounts.
 A nefarious actor could swap the values of which account is being debited and which is being credited.
 Making a payment becomes getting paid.
 And it's visually difficult to detect:

 ::: info money.proto